oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - A software testing framework for MELD based on the "Hello MELD" apps, and existing Javascript testing frameworks.
 - Documentation and a best practice report (this report), and [further details](https://github.com/oerc-music/meld-testing-ssi3/tree/main/Notes) in Github.

-(@@NOTE: repo is currently private: need to separate public materials from internal notes, and adjust access accoprdingly.)
+(@@NOTE: repo is currently private: need to separate public materials from internal notes, and adjust access accordingly.)

 ### 3.2.3 Observations